 - The crop milk contains proteins, fats, and red and white blood cells.

 - Both the parents (mother and father) produce the milk and regurgitate it to feed the baby.

 Where Do Flamingos Live – Flamingo Habitat

-They are also found in the estuarine lagoons usually with no vegetations.
+- They are also found in the estuarine lagoons usually with no vegetation.

-Due to the extremely salty or caustic waters, no other animals share their habitat in some regions beside small crustaceans, diatoms, and algae.
+- Due to the extremely salty or caustic waters, no other animals share their habitat in some regions besides small crustaceans, diatoms, and algae.

-The lesser flamingos’ habitat range is sub-Saharan Africa and northwestern India.
+- The lesser flamingos’ habitat ranges in sub-Saharan Africa and northwestern India.

 How Long Do Flamingos Live – Flamingos Lifespan